MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/migration-upgrade/update-guide.md

 ## Manage source code branches

-It is important to follow best practices in managing branches of custom code to minimize the cost and guarantee the quality of your releases and updates.
+It is important to follow best practices in managing branches of custom code to minimize the cost and ensure quality of your releases and updates.

 :::image type="content" source="media/uguide-branches.png" alt-text="Manage source code branches":::